GuillaumeFavelier/GuillaumeFavelier.github.io/_posts/2021-02-21-rust_basics_2.md

 }
 ```

-Multiple instruction branches can be chained with `else if` and `else`:
+Multiple instruction branches can be chained together with the keywords `else if` and `else`:

 ```
 fn main() {